Paddington Substation

 Paddington Substation is a heritage-listed electrical substation built in 1926 and located at 1 Young Street, Paddington in the Municipality of Woollahra local government area of New South Wales, Australia.
-It is also known as Substation #342 Paddington 33Kv Zone.
+It is also known as Substation #342 Paddington 33 kV Zone.
 The property is owned by Ausgrid, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The Paddington Zone substation is a purpose designed and built structure dating from 1926.

 Description

 The Paddington Zone substation is a fine and excellent example of an unusual tuck pointed face brick building with a curved wall following its corner position.
 Designed in the Interwar Free Classical style it features a dominant classical rendered cornice below the parapet, a pediment above the central entrance doorway flanked by multi paned windows.
 It makes a considerable contribution to the character of the Paddington Streetscape.
 It is located in the Paddington Urban Conservation Araea as listed by the National Trust of Australia.
 The Paddington Zone substation is constructed using tuck pointed face brick work and features a bold rendered cornice below the parapet.
 External materials include face brick, cement render, and steel roller shutter.